spmallette/java-dse-driver/manual/ssl/README.md

 ## SSL

-You can secure traffic between the driver and Cassandra with SSL.
+You can secure traffic between the driver and DSE with SSL.
 There are two aspects to that:

-* **client-to-node encryption**, where the traffic is encrypted, and the client verifies the identity of the Cassandra nodes it connects to;
+* **client-to-node encryption**, where the traffic is encrypted, and the client verifies the identity of the DSE nodes it connects to;
-* optionally, **client certificate authentication**, where Cassandra nodes also verify the identity of the client.
+* optionally, **client certificate authentication**, where DSE nodes also verify the identity of the client.

-This section describes the driver-side configuration; it assumes that you've already configured SSL in Cassandra:
+This section describes the driver-side configuration; it assumes that you've already configured SSL in DSE:

 * [the Cassandra documentation](http://docs.datastax.com/en/cassandra/2.0/cassandra/security/secureSSLClientToNode_t.html)
   covers a basic approach with self-signed certificates, which is fine